|

 is particularly appealing.

-end of the l0-day offer period, all the bids received on the home will be opened at a public event
+You will generally make your offer for a HUD Home during a designated "Offer Period."
+At the end of the l0-day offer period, all the bids received on the home will be opened at a public event

 which you may attend.
 (Full-price offers are often opened immediately.)
 If your offer is